Karthik80-hub/LLM-Comparison-Hub/README.md

 ## Overview

-This application provides a complete LLM comparison and evaluation system that generates responses from multiple models, performs round-robin evaluations where each model evaluates all others, and provides comprehensive analysis with visualizations.
+This application provides a complete LLM comparison and evaluation system that generates responses from multiple models, performs round-robin evaluations where each model evaluates all others, and provides comprehensive analysis with interactive visualizations.

 ## Key Features